-Other prominent quantile function based measures are income shares or more specifically: top income shares.
-Top income shares are calculated not only with tax data, but corrected using marginal distributions of income and population using external sources (census data and national accounts).
-This procedure ensures, that the inequality measure is not biased because of non-fillers, who do not appear in the tax statistics (see Dell et. all, 2007).
-While showing the concentration of economic resources at the top of the distribution, top income shares are silent about other parts of the distribution.
-Leigh (2007) compares top income shares with other inequality measures and asks, whether they are a useful measure of inequality in a society.
-He tries to answer this question empirically by comparing measures of inequality based on top income shares with measures of household or family inequality.
-He finds a strong positive relationship, but concludes (P.600): “top income shares are far from perfect as a measure of distribution of income across society.”
-Furthermore, top income shares only weakly satisfy the Pigou-Dalton transfer principle (in contrast to the Gini-Coefficent as mentioned above).
-A transfer from rich to poor will indeed never increase the top income shares, but if the transfer is between individuals, who are either both within the top group or both outside the top group, then the share measure will remain unchanged.

-Furthermore the Atkinson index is also a widely used income measure.
-It is an index that is derived from social welfare function.
-Atkinson (1975:47) noted (p.
-47) that inequality “cannot, in general, be measured without introducing social judgments.
+Another widely used measure is the Atkinson index.
+It is derived from the social welfare function.
+Atkinson (1975:47) noted that inequality “cannot, in general, be measured without introducing social judgments.
 Measures such as the Gini coefficient are not purely ‘statistical' and they embody implicit judgments about the weight to be attached to inequality at different points on the income scale (sensitivity in the middle of the distribution).
 Therefore, his index incorporates a sensitivity parameter (ε); which can range from 0 (meaning that the researcher is in-different about the nature of the income distribution), to infinity (where the researcher is concerned only with the income position of the very lowest income group).
-But then again, the flexibility of the sensitivity parameter imposes the need to justify the chosen value thoroughly.
+But again, the flexibility of the sensitivity parameter comes with the need to justify the chosen value thoroughly.

-Similar to the Atkinson index, measures derived from information theory (e.g. Theil-Index) incorporates a sensitivity parameter that varies in the weight given to inequalities in differing parts of the income spectrum.
+Similar to the Atkinson index, measures derived from information theory (e.g. Theil-Index) incorporate a sensitivity parameter that varies in the weight given to different parts of the income spectrum.
 A very beneficial property of the Information theory based measure is that they are decomposable; that is, they can be broken down to component parts (i.e. population subgroups).
-This enables analysis of between‐ and within‐group effects.
+This enables analyses of between‐ and within‐group effects.

-Distributional polarization is of particular interest in the study of inequality.
-However, common inequality indicators (for example Gini or Theil’s index) are not designed to distinguish between differences in the upper and lower tails.
-Even if the measures register increasing inequality over time, one cannot distinguish a polarization of the distribution (increases in both tails) from upgrading (increases in the upper tail) or downgrading (increases in lower tail).
-The polarization index developed by (Handock and Morris, 1999) addresses this issue, because this measure is decomposable to distinguish differences in the upper and lower tails.
+Furthermore, distributional polarization is of particular interest in the study of inequality.
+As mentioned, common inequality indicators (for example Gini coefficient or Theil index) are not designed to distinguish between differences in the upper and lower tails.
+Even if the measures register increasing inequality over time, one cannot distinguish a polarization of the distribution (thinning of the middle) from upgrading (relative increases in the upper tail) or downgrading (relative decreases in lower tail).
+The polarization index developed by Handock and Morris (1999) addresses this issue, because this measure is decomposable to distinguish differences in the upper and lower tails.
 Furthermore, it is based on the relative distribution and therefore provides a simple link between what is observed in a graphical display and what is measured by the numerical summary.